-November 9th marks the fall of the Iron Curtain that divided Eastern and Western Europe.
+November 9 marks the fall of the Iron Curtain that divided Eastern and Western Europe in 1989.
 But it also sparked a new, enlarged Europe based on fundamental EU values: democracy, human rights and social inclusion.
-In reality, the position of many Roma worsened –most of them were better off under the socialist regime and resembles more closely resembles the Apartheid South Africa than a modern-day democracy.
+In reality however, the position of many Roma worsened – most of them were better off under the socialist regime.
+Today’s society for Roma more closely resembles the Apartheid South Africa than a modern-day democracy.

 Since the fall of the Berlin wall, new walls have been erected in Europe.
 Alone in Slovakia 14 walls exist to separate Roma from their non-Roma neighbours.
-Also in Romania, Bulgaria, Czech Republic, Italy, France and other European countries, local governments build walls to hide Roma -often motivated to protect children safety.
-In fact, many mayors have won votes by going along with the non-Roma requests to prevent Roma to enter their streets.
-In North Ireland walls still separate Protestants and Catholic’s neighbours that are expected to be removed only in 2032!
+Also in Romania, Bulgaria, Czech Republic, Italy, France and other European countries, local governments build walls to hide Roma – often motivated to protect children’s safety.
+In fact, many mayors have won votes by going along with requests of non-Roma to prevent Roma to enter their streets.
+In

-There is a growing tendency to justify or at least tolerate the anti-Roma walls.
-While 15 years ago there was a strong reaction to a wall built against Roma in Usti nad Labem, Czech Republic, today we seems to take them for granted.
+There is a growing tendency to justify or at least tolerate anti-Roma walls.
+While 15 years ago there was a strong reaction to a wall built against Roma in Usti nad Labem, Czech Republic, today we seem to take them for granted.